Court upholds conviction of ex-cop in shooting of black man

-OKLAHOMA CITY (AP) - An Oklahoma appellate court has upheld the conviction and sentence of a white former police officer in the fatal off-duty shooting of his daughter’s black boyfriend.
+OKLAHOMA CITY (AP) - An Oklahoma appellate court has upheld the manslaughter conviction and sentence for a white ex-police officer in the fatal off-duty shooting of his daughter’s black boyfriend.

 The Oklahoma Court of Criminal Appeals rejected appeals Thursday from former Tulsa officer Shannon Kepler.
-He was convicted of manslaughter and sentenced in 2017 to 15 years in prison.
+He was convicted and sentenced in 2017 to 15 years in prison.

 Juries deadlocked three times in Kepler’s case.
-He was convicted at his fourth trial.

-Kepler shot 19-year-old Jeremey Lake in 2014.
-Kepler told investigators Lake was armed and that he had shot Lake in self-defense.
+He was convicted at his fourth trial in the 2014 slaying of 19-year-old Jeremey Lake.
+Kepler told investigators Lake was armed and that he had shot him in self-defense.
 Police never found a weapon on Lake or at the scene.

 Kepler’s attorneys said he was trying to protect his adult daughter because she was living in a crime-ridden neighborhood.
 Kepler retired from the police force after he was charged.